HamzahSami/Grad-School-Projects/README.md

 # Grad-School-Projects
-a collection of projects that I have worked as a grad student
+a collection of projects from various stats classes over my time as a Master's student.